Point of View

 The In-Between: Why Digital Initiatives Drift

 A local improvement becomes an enterprise dependency.
+A tool rollout alters decision rights.
+A pilot evolves into a platform.

 This transitional space—the “in-between”—is where change management and leadership alignment most frequently break down.
-Leadership effort increases, yet governance and expectations remain unchanged.
-Delivery teams recognize the shift before it is formally acknowledged.
+Leadership effort increases, yet governance structures and expectations remain unchanged.
+Delivery teams often recognize the shift before it is formally acknowledged.

+A practical leadership checkpoint is simple.
+If the initiative were starting today, would it be led the same way?
 If the answer is no, the initiative has likely crossed into a new category and requires recalibration of both leadership involvement and project management structure.

-Aligning Leadership, Governance, and Project Management
+Aligning Leadership, Governance, and Execution

+Total complexity determines how difficult the initiative is to deliver.
+Organizational disruption determines whether change will be adopted and sustained.
 Leadership determines whether there is a clear, credible vision for how the organization should function once the initiative is complete.

 Applying heavy governance to low-complexity initiatives can unnecessarily slow progress.
 Applying lightweight coordination to high-complexity efforts increases delivery risk.
 Expecting project management discipline alone to compensate for unclear leadership direction rarely produces lasting change.